 NXP Display Elements Guide

-NXP Rapid IoT projects feature a variety of embedded elements used to add “pages” for the hardware’s display.
+Rapid IoT projects feature a variety of embedded elements used to add “pages” for the hardware’s display.
 These elements allow you to display data and information on the screen and manage page navigation and interactivity.

 This guide provides an overview on using these elements, adding pages to the display, and organizing pages for navigation.

 NXP display elements are unique to Rapid IoT projects, and are distinct compared to other elements as their properties correlate with other display elements added to the canvas.